Full English breakfast daily; 1 lunch; 4 three-course dinners with wine and choice of menus, including a welcome dinner in Limerick

 Your vacation starts in earnest with a drive to the breathtaking CLIFFS OF MOHER, rising 668 feet above the Atlantic Ocean, to savor the magnificent panorama of the Clare coast.
 Then, visit Galway, a popular seaside destination and a buzzing cosmopolitan center with colorful shops and a busy café and bar culture.
 And finally, a special treat: at RATHBAUN FARM, watch the farmer shear a sheep and maneuver a flock with the help of a sheep dog.
-Then, enjoy a TRADITIONAL TEA in the 150-year old farmhouse.
-A suggestion for a unique night out: an optional medieval banquet at Bunratty Castle.
+Then, enjoy a TRADITIONAL TEA in the 150-year-old farmhouse.
+A suggestion for a unique night out: an optional medieval banquet at an historic castle.

 A day full of splendid scenery.
 Head south and stop at quaint Adare with its pretty thatched cottages.
 At Killorglin, join the famous RING OF KERRY for a 100-mile panoramic drive around the island’s southwestern tip.
 Plenty to focus your camera on here: sparkling seascapes, mountains dotted with brightly colored farmhouses, winding lanes bordered with subtropical vegetation, and the breathtaking panorama of the Lakes of Killarney from Ladies View.
 Overnight is in the popular resort of Killarney.

 On the way to Dublin, stop in Blarney, renowned for its castle and magical Kissing Stone, and Cashel to take your photographs of the rock where St. Patrick preached in the 5th century.
 Later, why not join an optional cabaret evening with dinner, followed by dance, song, and laughter?